Feckless thug

-ate may not be a punishment, but it can feel like it oftentimes.
+Fate may not be a punishment, but it can oftentimes feel like it.
 Who among us hasn’t lamented, “What did I do to deserve this?”
-Nor do many of us escape the tendency to exclaim at the unfairness of things – both for ourselves and for others.
+Few of us escape the tendency to exclaim at the unfairness of things – both for ourselves and for others.
 Indeed, fully a third of our little emoji faces could be described as “whining.”
-This tendency to wail in the face of Fate doesn’t necessarily indicate a neurotic immaturity on our part, but it probably does reflect a lack of understanding about how our attitude toward Fate can affect our resilience.

-If our unrealistic expectations for self-created perfection can be replaced with a balanced and flexible perspective on the role of Fate in the lives of everyone, we can then sidestep this detour into distrusting our abilities.
+If our unrealistic expectations for a life-through-grit “success” can be replaced with a balanced and flexible perspective on the role of Fate in the lives of everyone, we can then sidestep this detour into seeking a grit-based solution to life.
 Put another way – we really, really, really need to understand that the successful aren’t better people than the less successful.
 They are just very, very, very lucky.
-Once we learn to tolerate the hand we are being dealt daily with grace and curiosity, we will be better suited to move resolutely and resiliently through life.
-Which is, of course, a good definition of courage – the ability to steadfastly and honestly face the difficulty of being at the whim of Fate.

 There’s no doubt that Fate can be punishing, but it’s not a punishment.